Jean-ManuelM/dog_breed_cnn_and_app/dog_project/README.md

 # Dog Breed Classification Project declined in a app

 ## Table of Contents
-Introduction & Motivation
+- Introduction & Motivation
-Libraries used
+- Libraries used
-Model and function creations
+- Model and function creations
+- Main difficuly
-Web Application
+- Web Application
-Instructions to run the Web application
+- Instructions to run the Web application
-Ressources
+- Ressources

 ## Introduction & Motivation
 This project uses Convolutional Neural Networks (CNNs)!
 In this project,we build a pipeline to process real-world, user-supplied images.